 Over exaggerate (This partly borrowed list incredible list is seriously very wordy and abundantly over long!)

-Pair of twins (Would that mean a trio of twins is three pairs of twins or six twins?
+A pair of twins (Would that mean a trio of twins is three pairs of twins or six twins?

 Past history/experience/memories/records (See new in the list above)